 I received my PhD from the University of Pennsylvania, where I was a Dean’s Scholar and a Mellon graduate research fellow with the Penn Humanities Forum.
 My dissertation was supported by a Mellon/ACLS Dissertation Completion Fellowship (2012) and an Alvin H. Johnson AMS 50 Fellowship (2012).
 I also had the pleasure of spending a semester at Villa I Tatti as a graduate reader (2010).
-My current book project has been made possible by a fellowship from the the National Endowment for the Humanities (2015) and an ACLS fellowship, with the additional distinction of being named the first McClary-Walser fellow in music studies (2019).
-In addition to teaching in the music department, I serve on the advisory board of Berkeley’s program in Medieval Studies.
+My current book project has been made possible by a fellowship from the the National Endowment for the Humanities (2015) and an ACLS fellowship, with the additional distinction of being named the first McClary-Walser fellow in music studies (2019), plus a research fellowship from the Renaissance Society of America (2020).
+In addition to teaching in the music department, I serve on the advisory board of Berkeley’s program in Medieval Studies. and am affiliated with the program in Renaissance and Early Modern Studies.
 Before joining the faculty at UC Berkeley in 2016, I taught at the University of Pittsburgh, the University of Pennsylvania, and Haverford College.